 How many babies does ribbon eel have?

-Generally, ribbon eels lay around 300 leaf shaped eggs.
+Generally, ribbon eels lay around 300 leaf-shaped eggs.
 This egg’s overall size is around 4 mm.
 These eggs are floating on the water.
-After 8 weeks, eggs hatch, and fry eels are released into the water.
+After 8 weeks, the eggs hatch, and fry eels are released into the water.

-Ribbon eels’ eggs hatch into flat and transparent larva stage.
-That larvae named leptocephali.
+Ribbon eels’ eggs hatch into a flat and transparent larva stage.
+That larva was named leptocephali.
 In the natural habitat, larvae drift on the surface waters of the ocean and feed on dissolved nutrients.
 When they grow up, they are known as the “Elver”.
 In the aquarium, you can provide brine shrimp to feed them.

 How to feed ribbon eel?

-What do ribbon eel eat in the Wild?
+What does ribbon eel eat in the Wild?

 What to Feed ribbon eels in the Aquarium?